Sisak: Administrative division

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+In the most recent election to the Sisak ethnic minority council, the local Bosniak, Roma, and Serb minorities each fulfilled the legal requirements to elect a total of 15 deputies to the minority council of the City of Sisak; while the local Albanian minority elected a representative.

 Miscellaneous

 Chief occupations are farming, ferrous metallurgy (iron works), chemicals, leather (footwear), textiles and food processing plants (dairy products, alcoholic beverages), building material, crude oil refinery and thermal power.

 Sisak features the largest metallurgic factory and the largest oil refinery in Croatia.
 Sisak has many rich mineral springs (spas) with healing properties in the temperature range from 42 to 54 °C.

 The city hosts University of Zagreb's Faculty of Metallurgy.

+Sports

-Sports and recreation facilities in the town and the surroundings include mainly the waters and alluvial plains a public beach on the Kupa.
-All rivers (Kupa, Odra, Sava) with their backwaters offer fishing opportunities.
+Sports and recreation areas in the town and its surroundings are mainly rivers and alluvial plains.
+The Kupa, Odra, and Sava rivers, with their headwaters, offer fishing opportunities; there is a public beach on the Kupa.
 There are hunting grounds in the regions of Turopolje and Posavina.
-Sisak is the starting point for sightseeing tours into Lonjsko Polje (Field of Lonja river) nature park.
+Sisak is the starting point for sightseeing tours into Lonjsko Polje (The Field of the Lonja River) nature park.
 The local football club is HNK Segesta.
-Sisak features the oldest ice hockey club in Croatia, KHL Sisak est. 1934.
+Sisak features the oldest ice hockey club in Croatia, KHL Sisak, established in 1934.

+The local chapter of the Croatian Mountaineering Society (HPS) is HPD "Gvozd", which had 61 members in 1936 under the Viktor Borovečki presidency.
+At the time, it had a ski section.
+Membership fell to 43 in 1937.
+Membership fell to 41 in 1938.